 Performance Standards - Storm drainage design within a development area must include provisions to adequately control run-off from all public and private streets and the roof, footing, and area drains of residential, multi-family, commercial, or industrial buildings.
 For situations not specifically addressed in these standards, the current edition of the City of Portland Stormwater Management Manual may be used as guidance.
 Each case will be reviewed for approval by the City Engineer.
-The design must ensure future extension of the drainage system to the entire drainage basin in conformance with the adopted Storm Drainage Master Plans and these Design Standards.
+The design must ensure future extension of the drainage system to the entire drainage basin in conformance with the current adopted Surface Water Master Plan and these Design Standards.
 These provisions include: